Centre for Lifelong Learning Certificate in Counselling Skills

 We regret that international applicants (Non-UK nationals), who are not domiciled in the UK, cannot be considered for any of the Counselling Skills courses as these are part-time, generally over 6-months in duration, and do not meet the minimum qualification level for a Student Visa at RQF level 7 (England, Wales and N. Ireland), or SCQF level 11 (Scotland).
 Applicants may be accepted under the Graduate route visa, so long as this is in place for course commencement and completion and all other requirements are met.

 Exceptionally, if you are domiciled in the UK and you are an EU, EEA or Swiss Citizen and have indefinite leave to remain in the UK, or have been approved settlement, or pre-settlement status in the UK through the EU Settlement Scheme then you can apply.

-No formal educational qualifications are necessary however; you should make it clear on the application form why you wish to take the course.
-Your reasons are important as a selection criterion.
+No formal educational qualifications are necessary however; you should make it clear on the application form why you wish to take the course, by answering each question fully, as your reasons are important as a selection criterion.
 You may also be required to attend an informal interview as part of the selection process to clarify points raised in your application, or seek further information where little is given.